 A mix of colourful vegetables looks more attractive than all green, for example.
 Incorporating various flavours and shapes may make meals more palatable.
 Use a role model eg their favourite cartoon character, or human example their dad, for boys or an older cousin.
 Explain to them that to be like this person, they will have to eat broccoli and milk to grow strong bones.

 Engage kids in the process from using pictures in cookbooks or the internet to decide what to cook, engaging them in food shopping and cooking will make them feel like their opinion matters.
 They will be more likely to eat when they feel this way.

 Invest time and effort.
 It’s not a mommy’s thing.
-Its a family thing.
-Some kids may be encouraged seeing others eat, and so seating down to eat as a family could be encouraging for some kids.
-Its important to be patient, otherwise kids see food time as battle ground.
+It’s a family thing.
+Some kids may be encouraged to see others eat, and so seating down to eat as a family could be encouraging for some kids.
+It’s important to be patient, otherwise, kids see food time as a battleground.
 This will simply reinforce the vicious cycle.

-No one method works, the key is consistence and persistence.
+No one method works, the key is consistency and persistence.
 This is by no means an exhaustive list.
-Remember that you don`t need to worry about daily intake, but what the child ends up taking over say, a week.
+Remember that you don’t need to worry about daily intake, but what the child ends up taking over say a week.
 To be honest, most kids of middle-class parents eat adequately and grow along their centiles (see links to growth charts below) but sometimes, parents just have to be parents!